glu-lang/glu-book/_docs/use_functions.md

 ---
-title: Functions
+title: Using Functions
 category: Common Concepts
 ---

 You've already encountered the `main` function, the entrypoint of any Glu program, as well as the `func` keyword which is needed to declare a function.

-Procedural languages, like Glu, structure programs as a series of functions (also known as procedures) that call one another.
+Procedural languages, like Glu, structure programs as a series of functions that call one another.
-This is why functions are indispensable in Glu programming.
+This is why functions are essential in Glu programming.

 ```glu
 func main() {